-11. What do ’internal query’ and ‘at risk’ mean?
+11. What do ’internal query’ and ‘at risk’ mean in terms of Technical Monitoring?
 Does this affect approval of my measures?

-If the monitoring requirement is not met, suppliers must conduct enough inspections to meet it.
-If the requirement is missed by a significant margin, we will also require assurance that this will not happen in future.
-Once a sufficient number of inspections are complete, the measures will be taken off the pathway to compliance.
+If the monitoring requirement is not met suppliers must conduct enough inspections to meet it.
+Where the requirement is missed by a significant margin we will also require assurance that this will not happen in future.
+Once a sufficient number of inspections are complete the measures will be taken off the pathway to compliance.